-The idea of meerkats and periscopes is, in principle, a good one – it would mean that one of the gang wouldn’t need to stand on a high point to check for potential dangers to its family and friends, instead relying on dependable optical design.
+The idea of meerkats and periscopes is, in principle, a good one.
+It would mean that one of the gang wouldn’t need to stand on a high point to check for potential dangers to its family and friends, instead relying on dependable optical design.

 Both only hit the market last year and already, they’re taking many corners of the internet by storm.
-And while you’ll undoubtedly read plenty of “Meerkat vs Periscope” articles online, it’s not worth the hassle right now (we’ll get into that in the future) – so let’s take it down to brass tacks.
+And while you’ll undoubtedly read plenty of ‘Meerkat vs Periscope’ articles online, it’s not worth the hassle right now (we’ll get into that in the future) – so let’s take it down to brass tacks.

-What are they?
+What are Meerkat and Periscope?

-It allows for song requests, prompts on how to cut that onion you’re having trouble with because you went for rings and not cubes, or simply a good way of gauging a lot of people’s reactions on something you want to be funny, shocking, wise or otherwise.
+It allows for song requests, prompts on how to cut that onion you’re having trouble with because you went for rings and not cubes.
+Or, simply a good way of gauging a lot of people’s reactions on something you want to be funny, shocking, wise or otherwise.
 It’s like Twitter, but people aren’t waiting for a witty 20-word riposte after a load of responses: you’re live, so deal with it.

-What are they best used for?
+What Meerkat and Periscope best used for?

 Why should you get on board?

 Are you creative?
 Of course you are – everyone has a spark in them.
-Think about what you could do with this: live urban exploration where you don’t know where to go (let people guide you!), introducing a non-gamer to a game everyone loves, like Final Fantasy VII (let people guide you!), or hosting an event where you get hypnotised (don’t let people guide you!).
+Think about what you could do with this: live urban exploration where you don’t know where to go (let people guide you!), introducing a non-gamer to a game everyone loves, like Final Fantasy VII (let people guide you!), or hosting a live event where you get hypnotised (don’t let people guide you!).

 Should you give it a go?

 Go forth and enjoy it, even on a test basis.
 We think that anything this enjoyable – in principle, at least – is worth a bash.
 Let us know how you’ve got on, by all means – we’re here to hear how you’re doing!